How Sender Reputation Impacts Inbox Placement

 Inbox email tester helps you monitor your email placement with different mailbox providers and detect when your message starts going to Spam.
 You receive recommendations on how to improve the Inbox rate in each report after completing the test.

-With DMARC Analytics, you will get insight into who is sending emails on behalf of your domain and how the messages sent by each source are authenticated.
+With DMARC Analyzer, you will get insight into who is sending emails on behalf of your domain and how the messages sent by each source are authenticated.

 You can notice if anyone is abusing your domain and start sending malicious messages on your behalf.
 DMARC monitoring allows you to detect and fix the issues with email authentication and move towards DMARC enforcement to block any spam messages pretending to come from you.